MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-VivaModuleFeature.md

 **Note**: This cmdlet is part of a feature that's currently in a closed Private Preview.
 The cmdlet won't work unless your organization is a member of the Private Preview.

-Use the Get-VivaModuleFeature cmdlet to view the features in a Viva module that have Viva feature access controls available.
+Use the Get-VivaModuleFeature cmdlet to view the features in a Viva module that support feature access controls.
 This cmdlet provides details about the features, including the feature identifiers and descriptions.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://learn.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).